rasterio/rasterio/CONTRIBUTING.rst

 ``.pxd`` and are where we keep all the code that calls C functions in the GDAL library.

 Rasterio supports Python 2 and Python 3 in the same code base.
+We have a compatibility module named ``five.py``.
+Renaming it is a to-do.

 We strongly prefer code adhering to `PEP8
 <https://www.python.org/dev/peps/pep-0008/>`__.

 Tests are mandatory for new features.
 We use ``pytest``.
+Tests written using ``unittest`` are fine, too.

 We aspire to 100% coverage for Python modules.
 Coverage of the Cython code is a future aspiration.